"We travel not to escape life, but for life not to escape us." - anonymous

 • <video>

-• Dramatic landscapes, unique culture and high environmental awareness, but “new smelters and hydro-electric projects may affect attractiveness.”
-Ecotour operators at odds with whalers.
+• Dramatic landscapes, unique culture, and strong care for the environment, but new smelters and hydro-electric projects might harm its appeal.
+Ecotour operators disagree with whalers.

 • Read more about planning an itinerary to Iceland.